isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1753.md

 ---
-title: iCoreSpec - Single User (Full Suite)
+title: The solution is a cloud-based, common digital platform - the Intelligent National Productivity and Quality Specifications (iNPQS) - that comes with standard project specifications for users to adapt and customise for building projects.
+The standard project specifications will save time for firms composing building specifications and the use of the platform will allow for easy access to project information anytime, anywhere.
 permalink: /productivity-solutions-grant/solutionrepo/solution1753
 ---

 ### Description

-The solution is a cloud-based, common digital platform - the Intelligent National Productivity and Quality Specifications (iNPQS) - that comes with standard project specifications for users to adapt and customise for building projects.
-The standard project specifications will save time for firms composing building specifications and the use of the platform will allow for easy access to project information anytime, anywhere.
+201540114E

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_iNPQS_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria